TheForsakenFurby/furbys-halls-example-datapack/README.md

 # furbys-halls-example-datapack
 **TL;DR: 1.21.5 datapack with a boring underground structure.
 Inteded for learning purposes.**

 This datapack adds a simple, jigsaw-type underground structure to Minecraft worlds.
 It has two variants, both of which can appear in any biomes which have trial chambers.
-The structure is a sprawling system of plain, dark, hallways, with mob spawners and a loot room near the center.
+The structure is a sprawling system of plain, dark, hallways, with mob spawners, and — near the center — a loot room.
 They come in default (regular hostile mob) and zombie-only variants.
 The loot is decent.

 This datapack is published for learning purposes – i.e. those who download it are encouraged to delve into the datapack files to learn how they can add structures to their own datapacks.
 I can't really recommend actually playing with it, though I don't think it *detracts* from the vanilla experience at all.